 Pain or fever, when no anti-inflammatory effect is necessary.

 Mechanism of action:

 Incompletely understood.
 Paracetamol weakly inhibits COX in the CNS but does not influence COX in the periphery, hence no anti-inflammatory effect.
 It might stimulate descending pain inhibitory pathways.

-Metabolized into a toxic metabolite (NAPQI) by the liver.
+Metabolized into a toxic metabolite (NAPQI) and a non-toxic metabolite by the liver.
 This toxic metabolite can be neutralized by glutathione as long as non-toxic doses are used.

-In toxic doses glutathione stores are depleted, so the toxic metabolite accumulates, causing liver necrosis and renal necrosis.
+In toxic doses glutathione stores are depleted, so the toxic metabolite accumulates, causing liver necrosis.

 Treatment involves activated charcoal and N-acetylcysteine.
 This compound promotes glutathione synthesis.